 We encourage children to read as much as possible from their own books, school library and local library.
 Every time they return their reading journal to school, they can move up their 'Race to Read' chart in their classroom, earning certificates as they go!

-The children have all been given an 'Active Learn' login so they can access books online at home.
+The children have all been given an 'Active Learn' login (Bug Club) so they can access books online at home.

 If you have any questions or queries please do not hesitate to ask.